TanStack/router/docs/guide/data-loading.md

 title: Data Loading
 ---

-Data loading is a common concern for web applications and is extremely related to routing.
-When loading any page for your app, it's ideal if all of the async requirements for those routes are fetched and fulfilled as early as possible and in parallel.
-The router is the best place to coordinate all of these async dependencies as it's usually the only place in your app that knows about where users are headed before content is rendered.
+Data loading is a common concern for web applications and is related to routing.
+When loading a page for your app, it's ideal if all of the page's async requirements are fetched and fulfilled as early as possible, in parallel.
+The router is the best place to coordinate these async dependencies as it's usually the only place in your app that knows where users are headed before content is rendered.

 You may be familiar with `getServerSideProps` from Next.js or `loader`s from Remix/React-Router.
-TanStack Router is designed with similar functionality to preload/load assets on a per-route basis in parallel allowing React to render as quickly as possible as it fetches via suspense.
+TanStack Router has similar functionality to preload/load assets on a per-route basis in parallel allowing React to render as quickly as possible as it fetches via suspense.

 Beyond these normal expectations of a router, TanStack Router goes above and beyond and provides **built-in SWR Caching**, a long-term in-memory caching layer for route loaders.
 This means that you can use TanStack Router to both preload data for your routes so they load instantaneously or temporarily cache route data for previously visited routes to use again later.

 ## The route loading lifecycle

-Every time a URL/history update is detected, the router the following sequence is executed:
+Every time a URL/history update is detected, the router executes the following sequence:

 - Route Matching (Top-Down)
   - `route.parseParams`